pauldoerwald/ember-defenestrate/README.md

 To stop ember-defenestrate, hit `ctrl-c`.

+In your editing workflow, you’ll probably want two editors open: one for `bookstore-mbr` and one for `bookstore`.
+Sometimes it makes sense to work with the original file (e.g. `config/environment.js`, `app/router.js`), and sometimes it makes sense to work with the `.mbr` file (components, routes).

 ## Syntax highlighting

 So far I have only created one syntax, for Sublime Text, called “Sublime Ember”.
 I have included the necessary syntax file, but getting it installed is outside the scope of this document at this time.

+## Next Steps

+1. Rewrite in Javascript as a proper `npm` module
+2. Create a proper syntax file for more than just Sublime Text
+3. Create a superior way to handle the naturally independent files such as `config/environment.js`, `app/router.js`, etc.
+4. Support the classic Ember.js project structure
+5. Integrate with `broccoli` (this would probably require changes to broccoli to allow generating files inside the project tree rather than in the build tree)